bartala/PalliativEtiological/README.md

 - #### Python Version Check
   - Confirm your Python version by executing `!python --version` in a new cell.
-  - This notebook is ideally run on Python 3.10.
+  - This notebook accommodates Python 3.10.

 - #### Accessing Necessary Files
   - All necessary files, including datasets and embeddings, are available in our GitHub repository.